 Psychological measurement instruments play an important role in research, clinical practice and educational and health assessment.
 Measurement involves assigning scores to individuals so that they represent some characteristic of them.
 But how do we know that the scores actually represent that characteristic?
 In addition, measurement implies drawing conclusions about individuals.
 But how do we know that our conclusions are fair for them?
 To answer these and other questions about the quality of psychological tests, their psychometric properties in terms of reliability and validity evidence should be explored.

 This research line is focused on the evaluation of psychometric properties of several psychological tests, using classical test theory and advanced methodology to do so.
-This academic year we are especially interested in the: a) validation of the Pure Procrastination Scale (PPS) in the framework vof Item Response Theory models; b) reliability generalization meta-analysis of the Positive and Negative Syndrome Scale (PANSS); and c) development of normative data of the Screen for Cognitive Impairment in Psychiatry in elderly people.
-However, we are open to new ideas and challenges.
-Share yours with us!
+This academic year we are especially interested in the: a) validation of the Reported and Intended Behaviour Scale (RIBS); b) reliability generalization meta-analysis of the Internet Gaming Disorder Scale-Short Form (IGDS9-SF); c) validation of the Fear of Missing Out Scale (FoMOs), and d) development of normative data of the Screen for Cognitive Impairment in Psychiatry (SCIP) in elderly people.

 Keywords: psychometrics; test-retest reliability; internal consistency; validity evidence; factor analysis; meta-analysis.